 Key roles include:-

-- Providing a suitable home for the child
+- Providing a suitable home

 - Having contact with/living with the child